Bone marrow is a tissue found inside the bones. In adult humans, marrow in some bones such as the pelvis, sternum, and femur produces new blood cells.

 In the case of need, yellow marrow can be converted into red marrow in order to produce new blood cells.

 The stroma of bone marrow is actually all tissue that is not involved in the process of producing new blood cells (hematopoiesis).
-Cell types that make bone marrow are blood vessels, osteoblasts, adipocytes, macrophages and fibroblasts.
-Macrophages are very important since they transfer the iron for production of hemoglobin.
+Cell types that make bone marrow are blood vessels, osteoblasts, adipocytes, macrophages, and fibroblasts.
+Macrophages are very important since they transfer the iron for the production of hemoglobin.

 The stroma of bone marrow contains stem cells (marrow stromal cells).

-Bone marrow has a barrier which basically stops the cells that haven’t matured from leaving.
+Bone marrow has a barrier that basically stops the cells that haven’t matured from leaving.
 The immature cells do not have the membrane proteins which are needed for attaching/passing and leaving.